jhansivandana/Data-Processing-Analysis-Capstone-Project-using-Python/README.md

-# Python Data Processing & Analysis Capstone Project
+# Data Processing & Analysis Capstone Project using Python
 ## ✅ Project Overview

 This project focuses on performing end-to-end data manipulation, transformation, cleansing, integration, and analysis using Python—primarily through Pandas and NumPy.
 The dataset consists of three separate tables representing Employees, Projects and related attributes.